jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Orion Git push](/tutorials/jazzeditor/images/orion-push.png)

 These are the same steps that you performed with the command line.
-To see that your app was updated again, go to the Build & Deploy page and click the link in the **Deploy to** field.
+To see that your app was updated again, go to the Build & Deploy page, wait until it shows that the application was deployed again, and then click the link in the **Deploy to** field.

 ![Our really cool app](/tutorials/jazzeditor/images/really-cool.png)